Fleker/pokemon-as-a-service/README.md

 1. Setup Firebase project
   1. Setup Firestore
+    1. Create a collection called `admin` with a document called `cron`.
+You don't need to add any fields.
   1. Setup Authentication and enable at least one provider.
 We recommend Google Sign-In.
   1. Setup Cloud Functions
   1. Setup Hosting